It has three spinoff channels, and one podcast:

 - April Fools' Day: The 2017 April 1st episode of Outside Xtra's "Show of the Weekend" began with a prank that revealed that the whole 'second channel' thing was itself apparently just an elaborate prank on the audience orchestrated by the Outside Xbox hosts.
 Unfortunately for them, Mike forgot to tell Luke and Ellen that the whole thing was just a prank and that their jobs weren't real...

 - Attention Deficit...
 Ooh, Shiny!: Mike sometimes acts like this.
 Especially when the "shiny" object in question is a car or related to cars.
+Andy has a similar reaction towards historical topics, such as the wild west.

 - Audience Participation: